ashugupta22/pr-review-bot/README.md

 - Filters trivial feedback and duplicates from existing PR review comments
 - Posts batched review comments using the Review API

+## Error Handling
+- Workflow fails if OpenAI API key is invalid or expired
+- Workflow fails if all OpenAI API calls fail
+- Workflow fails if GitHub API calls fail
+- Individual chunk failures are logged but don't fail the entire workflow unless all chunks fail

 ## Prompt Template
 See `prompt.md` for the base prompt used when `REVIEW_PROMPT` is not provided.